top of page

 In the 1930's Eunice Ingham, known as the "Mother of Reflexology," first mapped out the reflexes on the feet based on the idea of zones in the body.
 From her work, foot reflexology became a more widely popular method of treatment.
 But she commented on hand reflexology as well in her first book, Stories the Feet Can Tell, saying, "Reflexes exist in our hands in the same proportion, location, and so on, as in our feet."

 Hand reflexology differs from foot reflexology in that the reflexes are generally smaller than on the feet, and very specific pressure may be required to receive the same amount of benefit.
-But there is an advantage to working the neck reflexes in the hand, located in the fingers, because they are much larger and easier to maneuver than their foot reflexology counterparts, the toes.
+But there is an advantage to working the neck reflexes in the hand, located in the fingers, because they are much larger and easier to maneuver than their foot reflexology counterparts: the toes.
 Hand reflexology also helps with local hand conditions, such as arthritic stiffness and pain.

 Hand reflexology can be a great addition to spa and esthetic services, nursing care, physiotherapy, massage therapy, and more.